vuejs/v2.vuejs.org/source/guide/components.md

 ## Dynamic Components

-You can dynamically switch between components to achieve "page swapping" by using the reserved `<component>` element:
+You can use the same mount point and dynamically switch between multiple components by using the reserved `<component>` element and dynamically bind to its `is` attribute:

 ``` js
 new Vue({